webbertakken/dos-usb/README.md

 The home screen displays all your installed DOS games.
 You can:
 - Search for games by title, description, or category
 - Launch games with a single click
-- Edit game metadata like title, description, and thumbnail
+- Edit game metadata like title, description, and image

 ### Game Store